 Pay grade: A pay level into which jobs of the same or similar value are grouped for compensation purposes.
 All jobs in a pay grade have the same pay range.

 Position: A job assigned a unique position number in a specific department.

 Promotion: A change in duty assignment and title of an employee from one position to another in a higher salary pay grade, requiring higher qualifications, such as greater skill or longer experience, and involving a higher level of responsibility.

-Reclassification: A change in a position’s job title and/or grade level based on a significant change in job duties and level of responsibility, as determined in a review of the position by the Director, HR/AA and Compensation Consultant.
+Reclassification: A change in a position’s job title and/or grade level based on a significant change in job duties and level of responsibility, as determined in a review of the position by the Director and Compensation Consultant.